Web site: britaxusa.com Infant Car Seat review: Britax B-SAFE 35 / Endeavours

 Pros: Under $250 (most versions), light carrier.
 Side-impact protection, tangle-free harness.

-Britax had struggled for years in the infant car seat category, with a poor-selling offering (the Chaperone, now discontinued) and a weak line-up of strollers.
-So the company went back to the drawing board and improved on both fronts: the B-SAFE is a winner and Britax’s latest generation of strollers (including the B-Agile) are giving the brand a lift in infant seats.
+Comments: Britax struggled for years in the infant car seat category.
+So the company went back to the drawing board and created the Britax B-SAFE 35 (and Endeavors).
+This one is a winner and is also compatible with Britax’s latest generation of improved strollers (including the B-Agile).

-There are currently three different versions of this infant car seat—the B-SAFE 35, B-SAFE 35 Elite and Endeavours.
+There are currently four different versions of this infant car seat—the B-SAFE 35, B-SAFE 35 Elite, B-SAFE Ultra Cool Flow and Endeavours.

 How is the B-SAFE 35 Elite different?
 This models adds additional side impact protection and a no-rethread harness (Quick-Adjust).
 The Elite also has an easier to remove cover for cleaning (hand washing only, unfortunately).

-In 2017, Britax debuted a new version of the B-SAFE 35 Elite called the Endeavours.
-This seat is exactly the same as the B-SAFE 35 Elite but adds an anti-rebound bar.
-Also new: an easier belt-routing bath for installations without a base (such as in an Uber).
-Price: $300.
+Recently, Britax created a new seat based on the the B-SAFE 35 Elite called the Britax Endeavours.
+The difference: the Endeavours adds an anti-rebound bar and an easier European-style belt-routing path for installations without a base (such as in an Uber).
+Price:.

 Another complaint: the 35 Elite harness buckle always seems to fall back into the seat when you are putting a baby in.
 This isn’t fun, since you have to fish out the buckle underneath a baby’s bum every time you use it!
 Again, we think the deeper seat depth plays a role here.
 (Britax could add buckle holders on the side of the seat to remedy this issue; that would be a nice future improvement).

-Despite these complaints, real world feedback on the B-SAFE has been generally positive.
-Most parents praise the seat as easy to install and use; the quality is excellent.
+Despite these complaints, real world feedback on the B-SAFE line has been generally positive.
+Most parents praise the seats as easy to install and use; the quality is excellent.

 Let’s talk crash protection: in a previous report, Consumer Reports judged the original B-SAFE “excellent” in crash protection, but gave the Chicco KeyFit better marks for ease of use and install (fit to vehicle).
 That jives with parent feedback we’ve heard as well.
-(As of this writing, Consumer Reports is testing the newer 35 and 35 Elite models.
-We’ll update this section once they complete their testing).
+Recently, Consumer Reports tested the newer 35 and 35 Elite models and judged them “better” (CR now rates seats as good, better and best in crash protection).

 FYI: With Britax’s recent purchase of BOB strollers, Britax has rolled out a version of this car seat that matches the fabric on the BOB strollers: the BOB B-SAFE 35 is exactly the same as the Britax B-SAFE 35, just different fabrics.